mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 If you are unsure if your add-on collects personal data, technical data, or interaction data, check out the definition in [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management).

 It is important to note that “data” includes all information the add-on collects, regardless of the manner of collection.
-These include, but aren't limited to, data collection leading from user action (clicks, form submissions), statistical data about add-on usage, error logging within the add-on etc.
+These include, but aren't limited to, data collection leading from user action (clicks, form submissions, logging in), statistical data about add-on usage, error logging within the add-on etc.

 {% endcapture %}
 {% include modules/column-w-toc.liquid,